Configuration

 To configure a custom endpoint for web search, define the following variables:

-websearch_enabled- must be set totrue.websearch_endpoint- the endpoint URL of your custom gateway for performing web search.websearch_request_timeout- maximum request timeout in milliseconds (optional).websearch_headers- additional headers sent with every web search request.
-Can be defined as a JSON object or a string in the formatkey1:value1,key2:value2...(optional).
+websearch_enabled– must be set totrue.websearch_endpoint– the endpoint URL of your custom gateway for performing web searches.websearch_request_timeout– maximum request timeout in milliseconds (optional).websearch_headers– additional headers sent with every web search request.
+It can be defined as a JSON object or a string in the formatkey1:value1,key2:value2...(optional).

 Your custom endpoint should accept POST requests with the following JSON body: